Podskio/avoid-that-intersection/README.md

 PORT= # Optional, this might be set automatically by your hosting provider DATABASE_URL= # PostgreSQL connection string
-AGENCIES= # String of comma-separated PulsePoint agency IDs
+AGENCIES= # String of comma-separated PulsePoint agency IDs MIN_INCIDENT_DURATION= # Minimum duration of an incident in minutes
 ```

 Run `pnpm init-db` after setting `DATABASE_URL` to create the required database schema.